KarlTDebiec/OOT3DHDTextGenerator/README.md

 text by replacing a small number of font textures.
 However, Ocarina of Time has an unusual text implementation in which every time a text string is displayed the game generates an image including one instance of each unique character in the string.
-This behavior is presumably inherited from the Nintendo 64 version, on which it may have been useful for conserving memory.
 The script works around this behavior by:

 1. Loading text image from the directory to which Citra saves textures
 2. Parsing each text image into its component characters